Roasted Veggie Grain Bowl

 • A grain: I use quinoa!
 It’s naturally gluten-free, and it packs a punch of plant-based protein.

-• Plant-based protein: I use chickpeas, one of my go-tos.
-Feel free to roast them for extra crunch!
+• A protein: I use chickpeas, one of my go-tos.
+Feel free to use roasted chickpeas for extra crunch!

-• A yummy sauce: A super-bright, vibrant kale pepita pesto.
+• A yummy sauce: I top this bowl with a super-bright, vibrant kale pepita pesto.

 • Fresh vegetables: I top this bowl with roasted cauliflower, broccoli, Brussels sprouts, and parsnips for a surprising sweet twist.

-• A pickle: Sauerkraut adds a tangy, briny twist to this healthy quinoa bowl.
+• A pickle: Sauerkraut adds a tangy, briny kick to this healthy grain bowl.

 • Something extra: Top it all with pepitas for crunch!